-Treat Yo’ Self… for Pennies: 25 Spa Treatments You Can Do at Home
+Treat Yo’ Self… for Pennies: 24 Spa Treatments You Can Do at Home

 Want to know a secret?

+I’ve never had a professional massage.
 I totally get why they’re appealing, but they’re just not my jam.

+Manicures, on the other hand?
+Heck, yeah.
 My tombstone will read, “How do my nails look?”

 I’m not gonna lie, getting my nails done every two weeks or so costs a pretty penny (or 6,000, to be exact), but it’s the one luxury I budget for even if it means using cheap body wash or mascara.

 For all other spa-type treatments, though, I’m strictly a DIY gal.